sandipan211/ZSD-SC-Resolver/README.md

 ```
 For reproducibility, it is recommended to use the pre-trained model given below in this repository.
 It is important to create a directory named ```work_dirs``` inside ```mmdetection``` folder, where there should be separate directories for MSCOCO and PASCAL-VOC, inside which the weights of the trained Faster-RCNN should be stored.
 For our pre-trained models, we name them as ```epoch_12.pth``` and ```epoch_4.pth``` after training Faster-RCNN on seen data of MSCOCO and PASCAL-VOC datasets respectively.

 The pre-trained weights of Faster-RCNN are stored with the ResNet-101 (backbone CNN) being pre-trained only after removing the overlapping classes from ImageNet [[3]](#3).
-This pre-trained ResNet is given [here]().
+This pre-trained ResNet is given [here](https://drive.google.com/file/d/1wAgWbceKwS6c_zjZ3KzkDm7SNoKQOynJ/view?usp=share_link).

 ## 3. :outbox_tray: Extract object features
-During training, we arrange the dataset such that the available images do not contain any object-instance of an *unseen* class.
-Hence, extract object features for only the object instances belonging to *seen* categories:
+Inside the ```data``` folder, MSCOCO and PASCAL-VOC image datasets should be stored in appropriate formats, before running the following:

 ```bash
 cd ./mmdetection
 python tools/zero_shot_utils.py configs/faster_rcnn_r101_fpn_1x.py --classes seen --load_from ./work_dirs/coco2014/epoch_12.pth --save_dir ./data --data_split train
 ```
-Inside the ```data``` folder, MSCOCO and PASCAL-VOC datasets should be stored in appropriate formats.

-## 4. Training a visual-semantic mapper
+## 4. :left_right_arrow: Training a visual-semantic mapper
 Train a visual-semantic mapper using the *seen* data to learn a function mapping visual-space to semantic space.
 This trained mapper would be used in the next step while computing cyclic-consistency loss, improving feature-synthesis quality of GAN.
 Run:
 ```
 python train_regressor.py